-While at OrgSync, I led the redesign of a complex process used by schools to review and approve events run by student organizations.
-While an event approval process existed in the software, it was not meeting customer needs.
-I was involved in this project from initial exploration of the problem and goals, through creating views in code for development, to promoting the new feature at launch.
-Because our small team of designers and developers was cross-functional, development was also involved in the design phases.
-Likewise, design was involved in development, and I worked in the Rails codebase to refine the UI before feature launch.
+I led the redesign of a complex process used by schools to review and approve student organization events.
+I was involved from initial problem and goal exploration, through creating views in code for development, to promoting the new feature at launch.

-The event request system was an approval process that allowed students to create campus events.
-Administrator involvement was required to approve the events, and often to secure supplies or space, ensure safety, or manage other details.
-The tool needed to keep all interested parties up to date on the status of the request and its requirements.
+The event request system was an approval process that allowed students to create campus events and submit them for approval.
+Administrator involvement was required to approve events, reserve rooms, secure supplies or catering, ensure safety, and more.
+The tool needed to keep all parties up to date on the status of the request and its requirements.

-Users were running into roadblocks trying to use this very popular but dated tool.
-Feature requests and support tickets were growing steadily.
+Users were running into roadblocks trying to use this popular but dated tool, and feature requests and support tickets were growing steadily.

-Rather than creating impersonal personas, we focused on the roles of these users who we knew personally and with whom we had established relationships.
-We kept the actual, real-life users in the forefront of the design process to ensure that we met their needs.
+Rather than creating personas, I focused on the roles of these users who our team knew personally, and with whom we had established relationships.
+I kept the actual, real-life users in the forefront of the design process to ensure that we met their needs.

 For example, while working on solving problems for administrators, we focused on how to create a tool that would work for Becky at her university who needed to add 12 additional custom reviewers, but not letting that feature get in the way of Steven at his university, who needed no custom reviewers.

-We did assign names to users in each role while building wireframes, since user names and profile photos appear throughout the application and this feature.
+We assigned names to users in each role while building wireframes, since user names and profile photos appear throughout the application and this feature.

 These users manage a walled section of the software and have ultimate decision-making permissions.